JAndrassy/Regulator/README.md

 ## Sketch

-Copy the folder `Regulator`from this GitHub repository into your sketch folder of Arduino IDE.
+Copy the folder `Regulator`from this GitHub repository into your sketch folder of Arduino IDE and if you use a SAMD MCU, then the TriacLib folder goes into your libraries folder.

 ### System
 * Regulator.ino - core: global variables, setup() and loop() handling network, heating relays, main states